Quillmark/hello-world/README.md

 # hello-world
-testing
+Just Testing:
 Hello world, this is Quillmark, just getting started, trying to learn new things especially in home automation.
-This is am adventure for me.
+This is an adventure for me.
 Please help make it fun!